tva050/LIGO-signal_FYS-2006/README.md

-## Mandetory-3-signal
+# Ligo-signal assigment
+Home exam in signal processing (FYS-2006), which include code and report.
+\

-Dealt # in name in maine, to run wanted part of the code
+Delete # in name in maine, to run wanted part of the code.